 - Employee Education + Training Programs

-- Stronger BIPOC Representation in Partnering and Messaging
+- Stronger BIPOC and Female Representation in Partners, Messaging, and Leadership

 Salesforce announced their commitment to increase their U.S. representation of Black employees by 50% by the end of 2023.
 In addition, they have committed a total of $410 million to support organizations fighting racial injustice.
 Nearly half of those funds are allotted to supporting public education and efforts aimed at closing the achievement gap for African-Americans and underrepresented minority students.